The Europe Song – Various Europeans

 My original 4-track cassette recording of the tune that eventually became #TheEuropeSong.
 Be there when it goes live https://t.co/whpmNZ7aIi pic.twitter.com/0K6d5hCcbr

 — Richard Medic (@happeningo) April 10, 2017

 How did you turn that strange little recording into The Europe Song?

-I finished writing the song in a town called Mostar (Bosnia-Herzegovina) and recorded it at Studio Baraka run by Atilla from Zoster (Mario is one of our singers, Goran built the beats).
+I finished writing the song in Mostar and recorded it at Studio Baraka, which is run by Atilla from Zoster (Mario is one of our singers, Goran built the beats).
 The town is also home to Mostar Sevdah Reunion, the Pavarotti Centre and the Mostar Rock School.
 So I had the privilege of working with some of the finest musicians and singers in SE Europe (including 12 kids), most of them based within a two minute walk from the recording studio.
 The song was mixed and mastered in Cologne by Klaas, who’s best known for his EDM mixes.
 I asked him for a sound that feels like it was recorded in 2022 by a time traveller from 1992.

 Who owns the publication rights to the song?*

-The composition was a gift to the European Union since they kindly agreed to set it free upon publication.
-I designed the song in three parts: Side A (42 secs) and Side B&C (3 mins) so that each could take on a life of its own.
-You can perform, record or remix the music as long as it’s not to sell stuff (with hashtag attribution #TheEuropeSong, CC BY-NC).
-Send me a message for access to the (60 I think) audio stems.
+The Europe Song is owned by everyone.
+The composition was my gift to the European Union since they kindly agreed to set it free upon publication.
+I designed the music as three “sides”.
+Each has a distinct tempo (104, 110, 116 bpm) and feel to it.
+Anyone can sing, play, butcher, remix or sample the music and lyrics as long as it’s not to sell washing powder or something (with hashtag attribution #TheEuropeSong, CC BY-NC).
+Send me a message and I’ll give you 60 audio stems to play with.